ten7/pantheon-backup/README.md

 * `accessKey` is the value of the access key necessary to access the bucket.
 Ignored if `accessKeyFile` is specified.
 * `secretKeyFile` is the path to a file containing the secret key.
 Optional if `secretKey` is specified.
 * `secretKey` is the value of the access key necessary to secret the bucket.
 Ignored if `secretKeyFile` is specified.
-* `hostBucket` is the hostname of the bucket, typically `bucketName.s3EndPointHostname.tld`.
+* `host` is the hostname of the bucket, typically `s3EndPointHostname.tld`.
 Required if not using AWS.
+See the s3cmd documentation for examples.
-* `s3Url` is the full URL to the S3 bucket, including protocol, typically `https://bucketName.s3EndPointHostname.tld`.
+* `hostBucket` is the hostname of the bucket, typically `%(bucket).s3EndPointHostname.tld`.
 Required if not using AWS.
+See the s3cmd documentation for examples.
 * `region` is the AWS region in which the bucket resides.
 Required if using AWS S3, may be optional for other providers.
 * `endpoint` is the S3 endpoint to use.
 Optional if using AWS, required for other providers.